-On-site survey Öresund.
-Enquiry on board Swedish commercial fishing-tourism-vessels bringing recreational fishermen fishing on Öresund. Öresund is the most important recreational cod catch area in Sweden.
+On-site survey in the Sound..
+Enquiry on board Swedish commercial fishing-tourism-vessels bringing recreational fishermen fishing in the Sound.
+The Sound is the most important recreational cod catch area in Sweden.

 Shark

 Data collection will be based on study: